FinalAngel/dotfiles/README.md

 the matching topic, and the shell loaders skip the other one's `aliases.zsh` and `functions.zsh`.
 That is what keeps `pbcopy` and `defaults` out of a Linux shell, and `resolvectl` out of a mac.
-Topics that only make sense on one side (Homebrew, iTerm2, fonts, the iCloud sync) guard themselves and report a skip rather than being left out of the list.
+Topics that only make sense on one side (Homebrew, Ghostty, fonts, the iCloud sync) guard themselves and report a skip rather than being left out of the list.

 The macOS package list lives in `homebrew/Brewfile`, the Linux one in